 People in the inland savannah keep cattle, but cattle heads are regarded as a symbol of wealth, not as food; meat products are notoriously absent from their diet.
 Sometimes cattle’s milk or blood might be drink, but meat is consumed only on the very odd occasion.

 The rest of Eastern Africans rely on grains and vegetables; you will find ugali –a starchy corn based paste similar to polenta- served with soups and stews everywhere.
 Matoke, a dish of steamed, green bananas, provide the filling base in many of the Ugandan meals.

 Swahili cuisine shows Arab influences, particularly at the coast, in their use of saffron, cloves and cinnamon, or their preference for spiced steamed rice and pomegranate juice.

-Oranges, lemon, limes, chili peppers, corn, tomatoes, pineapple, and pork meat were introduced by the Portuguese and Spanish from their countries and colonies in Asia and America; they also pioneered the techniques for roasting and marinating meats, ad the use of spices to flavor otherwise bland dishes.
+Oranges, lemon, limes, chili peppers, corn, tomatoes, pineapple, and pork meat were introduced by the Portuguese and Spanish, from their countries and colonies in Asia and America.
+They also pioneered the techniques for roasting and marinating meats, and the use of spices to flavor otherwise bland dishes.

 Finally, one can find curries, lentil dishes, chapattis and pickles brought by British and Indian settlers.